featurestream/featurestream-core/README.md

 http://featurestream.io is a service that consumes JSON events, incrementally builds a predictive model and provides a simple prediction API.
 It can also do things like anomaly detection.
 We'll use the python library in this guide.
 If you have any problems, comments or questions, contact us at [hello@featurestream.io](mailto:hello@featurestream.io)

+A high-level writeup of the approach can be found here: https://medium.com/@andytwigg/featurestream-io-random-forests-6992b03b521

 # REST API

 We currently expose a REST API at http://api.featurestream.io:8088/api, which supports the following major operations (in addition to a few less interesting ones):